MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 ```

 ### -TimeoutActionTarget
 The TimeoutActionTarget represents the target of the timeout action.
-For example, if the TimeoutAction is set to Forward, this parameter might be set to a SIP address or a PSTN phone number.
+For example, if the TimeoutAction is set to Forward, this parameter might be set to a SIP address.
 This field is optional unless the TimeoutAction is set to Forward, which requires a SIP address.

 ```yaml
 Type: System.Uri